-A variety of teaching and learning styles are used in science lessons; the principal aim is to develop children's knowledge, skills and understanding.
-Sometimes this is done through whole-class teaching, whilst at other times children are engaged in an enquiry-based research activity.
-Children are encouraged to ask, as well as answer, scientific questions.
-The children have the opportunity to use a variety of different mediums to explore and record their understanding such as photos and audio recordings and to use ICT whenever it enhances their learning.
-Children take part in role-play and discussions and present reports to the rest of the class; they also engage in a wide variety of problem-solving activities.
-Wherever possible, children are involved in real scientific activities, for example, investigating a local environmental problem, or carrying out a practical experiment and analysing the results.
-Children are actively encouraged to see how the application of their maths skills are vital when recording results and presenting information obtained.
+We use a variety of teaching and learning styles in science lessons.
+Our principal aim is to develop children's knowledge, skills and understanding.
+Sometimes we do this through whole-class teaching, whilst at other times we engage the children in an enquiry-based research activity.
+We encourage the children to ask, as well as answer, scientific questions.
+They have the opportunity to use a variety of data, such as statistics, graphs, pictures and photographs.
+They use ICT in science lessons whenever it enhances their learning.
+They take part in role-play and discussions and present reports to the rest of the class.
+They engage in a wide variety of problem-solving activities.
+Wherever possible, we involve the children in real scientific activities, for example, investigating a local environmental problem, or carrying out a practical experiment and analysing the results.
+We actively encourage the children to see how the application of their maths skills are vital when recording results and presenting the information obtained.

-In all classes, children have a wide range of scientific abilities, and suitable learning opportunities are provided for all children by matching the challenge of the task to the ability of the child.
-This is achieved in a variety of ways:
+We recognise that in all classes children have a wide range of scientific abilities, and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this in a variety of ways:

-- setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - grouping children by ability and setting different tasks for each ability group; - providing resources of different complexity, matched to the ability of the child; - using teaching assistants to support the work of individual children or groups of children; - by making links across subjects; - giving the children a specific learning time in each year group to explore the role a scientist, the skills they need to 'work scientifically' and to explore the breadth of roles that include science and maths skills;

-• engaging through the inclusion of the children's interests and questions, where possible.
+- setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - grouping children by ability and setting different tasks for each ability group; - providing resources of different complexity, matched to the ability of the child; - using teaching assistants to support the work of individual children or groups of children; - by making links across subjects; - giving the children a specific learning time in each year group to explore the role a scientist, the skills they need to 'work scientifically' and to explore the breadth of roles that include science and maths skills; - engaging through inclusion of the children's interests and questions, where possible.